-The Blind & Low Vision NZ Board of Directors focuses on governance and strategic issues such as our purpose and direction.
+Blind Low Vision NZ Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 The Board may have up to eleven directors.
 Our voting members elect nine of them and the remaining two directors may be co-opted to the Board for their specific skills or experience.
 Directors serve for a term of three years.

-Audit & Risk Committee, Governance Committee, People Committee, Trustee of Bledisloe Royston Trust and Director, Foundation Properties Limited.
+Audit & Risk Committee; Governance Committee; Chair, People Committee; Chair Chief Executive Performance Review Committee; Trustee of Bledisloe Royston Trust and Director, Foundation Properties Limited.

 Having become a member of Blind and Low Vision NZ in 1996, Fraser joined the Board in November 2017.
 Holding an Undergraduate degree in biosciences and a Postgraduate honours degree in business, Fraser has spent 22 years in not-for-profit marketing including nine years with us.
 A past President of Retina New Zealand, he held management committee responsibilities with its parent body, Retina International for 13 years – culminating in leading the organising committee for the 2018 Retina International World Congress in Auckland.